Statement of Stockholders' Equity

 Stock Issued for Other Than Cash

-If a corporation has a limited amount of cash, but needs an asset or some services, the corporation might issue some new stock in exchange for the items needed.
-When stock is issued for noncash items, the items and the stock must be recorded on the books at the fair market value at the time of the exchange.
+If a corporation has a limited amount of cash, but needs an asset or some services, the corporation might issue some new shares of stock in exchange for the items.
+When shares of stock are issued for noncash items, the items and the stock must be recorded on the books at the fair market value at the time of the exchange.
 Since both the stock given up and the asset or services received may have market values, accountants record the fair market value of the one that is more clearly determinable (more objective and verifiable).

-For example, if a corporation exchanges 1,000 of its publicly-traded shares of common stock for 40 acres of land, the fair market value of the stock is likely to be more clear and objective.
+For instance, if a corporation exchanges 1,000 of its publicly-traded shares of common stock for 40 acres of land, the fair market value of the stock is likely to be more clear and objective.
 (The stock might trade daily while similar parcels of land in the area may sell once every few years.)
-In other situations, the common stock might rarely trade while the value of the received service is well-established.
+In other situations, the common stock might rarely trade while the value of a service received is well-established.

 To illustrate, let's assume that 1,000 shares of common stock are exchanged for a parcel of land.
 The stock is publicly traded and recent trades have been at $35 per share.
 The par value is $0.50 per share.
 The land's fair market value is not as clear since there has not been a comparable sale during the past four years.